Totodore/totodore.github.io/content/serde-wrapper.md

 Socket.IO is a JavaScript library for real-time, bidirectional communication between clients and servers, built on top of WebSockets and featuring a custom event-based protocol.
 It uses a custom packet format that doesn’t map cleanly to Rust’s type system or serde's model — especially with variadic arguments and out-of-band binary payloads.
 This post walks through how I extended `serde_json` by wrapping its deserializer to:

-* Lazily extract the event name without full deserialization,
+* Lazily extract the event name without full deserialization
-* Automatically reinject binary payloads into placeholders,
+* Automatically reinject binary payloads into placeholders
-* Differentiate between tuples and vectors for correct variadic decoding,
+* Differentiate between tuples and vectors for correct variadic decoding
 * Eliminate the need for intermediate `Value` and two-phase parsing.

 The result is a clean, ergonomic, and performant single-phase deserialization system — with a 10× speedup on packet routing.